rdmolony/kindle-clippings/README.rst

 Each new `My Clippings.txt` will add clips to previous archive automatically.

 Clips will be export to `output` directory, find them there.

-It's EASY and you don't need to care nothing!

 Usage